leannalo104/Topic-Modelling-CNN-Articles/README.txt

 2. Capstone_CNN_Modelling+Evaluation.ipynb
 - Contains word2vec model, HDBSCAN model, cluster identification and labelling, and final assessment using cosine similarity score

+A pdf file containing slides summarizing the project methodology and findings is also attached.

 The initial dataset can be downloaded here: https://www.kaggle.com/datasets/hadasu92/cnn-articles-after-basic-cleaning